A report released by the Fire Statistics Team for the Home Office makes for some sober reading.

 The publication focused on trends in fires, fire-related fatalities, fire-related casualties, false alarms and non-fire incidents attended by fire and rescue services in England between 2015 and 2016.

-Follow these tips to manage the risk of fire at work:
+Top tips to manage the risk of fire at work

 - Be vigilant - know what fire safety measures and procedures are in place and attend any training which is arranged for you.

 - Good housekeeping - follow good housekeeping practices (such as discarding waste promptly, keeping corridors clear, etc) to reduce the risk of fire.

 - Pay attention at practice drills - it's not an excuse to skip work or take a break.
 Important information is provided which may save your life.

 - Watch out for potential sources of ignition - such as chemical reactions, a discarded cigarette, faulty equipment, heat from processes (e.g. welding), etc.

 - Report anything wrong with safety measures - e.g. missing extinguishers, blocked exits or faulty alarms.